 Students need to fill out the application and submit it to Program Director Dr. Marcia Spira at firstname.lastname@example.org to apply for this sub-specialization.
 The application process is competitive —not all students will be accepted into this sub-specialization.

-REQUIRED COURSES: 3 classes and internship are required
+Required Courses: 3 courses and internship are required.

 *SOWK 734 is a substitute for SOWK for SOWK 602 or SOWK 610H for students who complete the gerontology sub-specialization.